SCIENCE

 The first “severe” storm in decades is approaching this weekend with a fantastic light show expected to grace the skies of the US.

-A severe geomagnetic storm is expected to hit Earth this weekend, potentially causing auroras to be visible as far south as Alabama and Northern California.
-The National Oceanic and Atmospheric Administration (NOAA) has issued a severe geomagnetic storm watch, the first of its kind since January 2005.
+A geomagnetic storm is expected to hit Earth this week, potentially causing auroras to be visible as far south as Iowa and Wisconsin.

 The storm is being driven by a series of coronal mass ejections (CMEs) from the sun, which have been erupting since Wednesday.
 These are solar flares emitted by the sun which, once reaching our planet, interact with the atmosphere to create stunning visuals.